-- Establish or become a member of youth-led organizations that advocate for human tights, democracy, social accountability, and good governance. - Collaborate with like-minded groups to organize campaigns, petitions, and advocacy efforts for issues that matter to you.
+- Establish or become a member of youth-led organizations that advocate for democratic reforms, transparency, and good governance. - Collaborate with like-minded groups to organize campaigns, petitions, and advocacy efforts for issues that matter to you.

 Engage with Political and Traditional Leaders: